Kunstix/PianoJs/README.md

 ### PianoJs

-Just written in Basic Javascript to have fun and refresh my CSS and DOM Handling.
+Just written in basic Javascript to have fun and refresh my CSS and DOM Handling.

 ## Features